- Home

 Forgiveness is good for our mental and physical health.
 When did you last ask for forgiveness?
 How did that feel?
 When did you last forgive someone?
 How did that feel?
 Try to be more forgiving of others each day.

-Prayer for this week |
+Prayer for this week

-Dear God, As I have been freely forgiven by you, may I freely forgive others.
+As I have been freely forgiven by you, may I freely forgive others.
 Help me to see beyond my anger and be reminded of my own shortcomings.
 Help me not to make excuses for myself and others but to remember that no one can ever fully understand the actions and words of the other.
 Help me never to think I am beyond forgiveness or that anyone else is beyond forgiveness.
 Lord I need your help to forgive.
-Amen.

 Assemblies and Readings